kuzventures/quiz-app/README.md

 #### Mac/Linux

-- Navigate to the project server using your preferred terminal and execute `make all`
+- Navigate to the project folder using your preferred terminal and execute `make all`

 #### Windows

-- Navigate to the project server using your preferred terminal and execute `run.bat`
+- Navigate to the project folder using your preferred terminal and execute `run.bat`

 This will host the following URLs: